bilal-fazlani/commanddotnet/docs/ReleaseNotes/CommandDotNet.TestTools.md

 ## 3.1.1

+Added to  `ResourcesDef`

-Add `ResourcesDef.IsMissingMembersFrom` so tests can identify when a proxy does not override members of the base.
+* `IsMissingMembersFrom` so tests can identify when a proxy does not override members of the base.
+* `GetMembersWithDefaults` to help generate resource files as shown in [ResourceGenerators](https://github.com/bilal-fazlani/commanddotnet/blob/master/CommandDotNet.Tests/UnitTests/Localization/ResourceGenerators.cs)

 ## 3.1.0